Clarendon railway station

-Clarendon railway station is located on the Richmond line, serving the Sydney suburb of Clarendon.
-It is served by Sydney Trains T1 Western and T5 Cumberland line services.
+Clarendon railway station is a suburban railway station located on the Richmond line, serving the Sydney suburb of Clarendon.
+It is served by Sydney Trains T1 Western Line and T5 Cumberland Line services.

 History

 Clarendon station opened in 1870 as Hawkesbury Racecourse, being renamed Clarendon on 1 November 1876.

+In 2024, it was the least visited station across the entire Sydney suburban network.